yakazimir/kyler-website/content/post/infinity.md

 proof requires a bit more work, but it relates to what comes next related to proving this for infinite sets).

-**The Infinite case**: The more suprising part of Cantor's theorem is that this applies to infinite sets.
+**The Infinite case**: The more surprising part of Cantor's theorem is that this applies to infinite sets.
 This is equivalent to the following claim: